lsst-sitcom/sitcomtn-037/index.rst

 Introduction
 ============

-This report addresses the second charge to the First-Look Analysis and Feedback Functionality (FAFF) Breakout Group.
+This report addresses the second `charge`_ to the First-Look Analysis and Feedback Functionality (FAFF) Breakout Group.
 The charge was developed based on the findings during the Missing Functionality Workshop that took place February 2nd and 3rd, 2022.
 The charge addresses three specific Jira tickets developed from that meeting: `SITCOM-174`_, `SITCOM-173`_, and `SITCOM-180`_.
 These are referenced throughout the report.
-This working group is focused on what is needed to perform inspection and analyses required within the first 24-hours of taking the data and is not aiming to address all visualization requirements from the `Observatory System Specifications Document <ls.st/lse-30>`_.
+This working group is focused on what is needed to perform inspection and analyses required within the first 24 hours of taking the data and is not aiming to address all visualization requirements from the `Observatory System Specifications Document <ls.st/lse-30>`_.

 Much of this report builds off the findings and recommendations of the first `FAFF report`_.
 It is expected that the readers are already familiar with the findings and recommendations.